MarikTik/eser/README.md

-# ser – Lightweight C++ Serialization for Embedded and Systems Programming
+# eser – Lightweight C++ Serialization for Embedded and Systems Programming

-`ser` is a collection of minimalistic, efficient C++ serializers and deserializers designed for embedded systems such as the ESP32, but equally usable in desktop/server environments.
+`eser` is a collection of minimalistic, efficient C++ serializers and deserializers designed for embedded systems such as the ESP32, but equally usable in desktop/server environments.
 The project provides fast and type-safe facilities for converting objects into raw byte streams and back, with a focus on:

 - Portability (desktop + embedded)
 - Efficiency (zero dynamic allocation in core APIs)